Questions & Answers About JDinteractive

 Each professor has different expectations for their class, but students should expect to spend at least two hours of preparation and study time for each hour of class.

-Can JDinteractive students take experiential courses?
+Can JDi students take experiential courses?

 Are elective courses available?